OpenwaterHealth/openwater-community/README.md

 ## 📝 License

-Apache 2.0 License - Feel free to use this as a template.
+AGPL 3.0 License - Feel free to use this as a template.

 ---